Global Inheritance

-Global Inheritance is a 501(c)(3) nonprofit organization based in Los Angeles, California, founded in 2002.
+Global Inheritance is an American 501(c)(3) nonprofit organization based in Los Angeles, California, founded in 2002.
 The organization develops interactive programs designed to engage and educate young people about social and environmental issues.

 History and origins

 Founded as "Fashion Peace" in 2002, Global Inheritance was envisioned by Eric Ritz as "an NGO advertising agency for mother earth and the improvement of mankind."
 Ritz was frustrated with other environmental organizations that failed to connect with a broader audience, and wanted to create an organization that could connect with people from every walk of life.
 In addition, he wanted to employ the power of music and art to inspire people, rather than focusing strictly on money as he had seen others do.
 Ritz wanted an organization that would bridge the gap between environmental causes and everyday people, hoping to use creativity to spark an interest in the issues and inspire action.

 The early organization partnered with clothing companies and designers to re-purpose old clothing into designer outfits.
 Although that particular program is now only one of many, the spirit of using creativity to encourage and even glamorize sustainable living remains a foundation of the organization.
 Early partner companies included Diesel, Levi's, Miss Sixty, and American Apparel.

 Global Inheritance's first collaboration with Coachella began in 2004, when the festival allowed the organization to transform a small number of recycling bins into artist-designed pieces.
 Following positive reception, the initiative expanded the next year to include 120 decorated bins.
 Since then, Global Inheritance has introduced a variety of interactive environmental programs at Coachella, including Poltar the Great, Energy FACTory DJ Mixer, Oasis Water Bar, and Recyclosaurus Rex, while maintaining core initiatives like TRASHed Coachella: Art of Recycling, Carpoolchella, Energy Playground, and the Recycling Store.

 Beyond Coachella, Global Inheritance has collaborated with various companies, cities, schools, and event producers to promote environmental awareness.
 The organization has partnered with companies such as Apple, Vice, HP, Amtrak, Toyota, Nike, The North Face, and Burton, as well as major cultural and sporting events, including the Super Bowl, Lollapalooza, and other large-scale festivals.

 Global Inheritance now runs approximately 25–30 programs a year for a variety of festivals, events, and companies.